EU to decide this week if German trade surplus needs review

-BERLIN/BRUSSELS The European Commission will decide this week whether to scrutinise Germany's trade surplus for economic imbalances, the commissioner in charge wrote on Monday.
+BERLIN/BRUSSELS The European Commission will decide this week whether to scrutinize Germany's trade surplus for economic imbalances, the commissioner in charge wrote on Monday.

 "This week the Commission will have to decide whether a deeper analysis is warranted for Germany.
 Such an examination should be no taboo.
 That would help neither Germany nor Europe," EU Economics and Monetary Affairs Commissioner Olli Rehn wrote in a newspaper editorial.

-"Instead, this is about having a factual dialogue in order to recognise potential problems early and to address them," Rehn continued, in the daily Frankfurter Allgemeine Zeitung.
+"Instead, this is about having a factual dialogue in order to recognize potential problems early and to address them," Rehn continued, in the daily Frankfurter Allgemeine Zeitung.

 International pressure has mounted - especially from the United States, but also within the EU - for Germany to do more to spur domestic demand, with criticism that its reliance on exports is hurting Europe's economic stability and the global economy.